brahmlower/cssef/README.md

 * SMB - pysmb 1.1.13

 # Usage #
 The webfrontend is written using Django14.
 Starting the webserver (currently) requires running 'python manage.py runserver'.
-There are plans to create proper SystemV and SystemD service scripts.
-As of this writing, the scoring engine component must be started separately, at the time you wish to begin scoring (this will also change in the future).
+As of this writing, the scoring engine component must be started separately, at the time you wish to begin scoring.

 ## Web Interface ##
 <pre></code>python manage.py syncdb
 python runserver 0.0.0.0</code></pre>

+Administrator authentication doesn't use the builtin user database yet.
+To create an administroator user, run the create_admin script in the projects root directory.
+The first argument is the admin username and the second argument is the admins password (plaintext right now, I know...)
+<pre><code>./create_admin admin admin</code></pre>

 ## Scoring Engine ##
 Please note that this has a very underdeveloped help menu.